Commercial Carpet Buying Guide: What You Should Know

 About Carpet Thickness

 While residential carpet is thick and plush, commercial carpet is the opposite.
 The fibers are short and dense, creating a heavy-duty carpet that resists crushing and denting.
-Low-pile carpet is built for heavy foot traffic and tons of wear, but it sacrifices comfort for all that durability, so it’s rougher underfoot.
+Low-pile carpet is built for heavy foot traffic and tons of wear, but it sacrifices comfort for all that durability.

 Commercial Carpet Traffic Ratings